Mired in six-game losing streak, can LSU upend Arkansas for a second time in 27 days? - NewsBreak

 LSU could return a key pitcher to staff, Johnson provides injury update going into season

-There's a possibility that redshirt sophomore left-hander Javen Coleman will be back this season, according to LSU coach Jay Johnson.
-Coleman, who had Tommy John surgery last spring, made three relief appearances last year against Maine before sitting out the rest of the season.
-"He’s progressing tremendously well —that was...
+Third-year sophomore left-hander Javen Coleman could return to the mound this season after having Tommy John surgery, Johnson said.
+Coleman had the surgery last spring.
+He made three relief appearances in last year's opening series against Maine, then sat out the rest of the season.
+"He’s progressing tremendously well.
+That...

-Late free throw gives Southern Lab girls crucial road victory over Division II power

-When it all came down to one — as in one free throw — Shalia Forman of Southern Lab gave herself a talking to.
-“If we lost this game, I knew I would be letting everybody down,” Forman said.
-"After I missed the first free throw, I had to get myself together.

 theadvocate.com